cmarti/epik/README.md

 python -m unittest epik/test/*py
 ```

+## Documentation

+You can find more detailed documentation and tutorials [here](https://www.epik.readthedocs.io)

+Scripts to reproduce the analyses and figures from the paper are avaiable in a separate [repository](https://github.com/cmarti/epik_paper)

 ## Installing and testing KeOps

 We have sometimes run into problems when running KeOps library on the GPU.
 We found two types of issues